XP — XP Inc.

 3. Forward Guidance and Outlook:

-- The company expects retail net new money to stabilize around BRL 20 billion per quarter.
+- Net New Money: Expected to stabilize around BRL 20 billion per quarter.

 4. Bad News, Challenges, or Points of Concern:

-- There was a decline in Net Promoter Score (NPS) to 65 points, attributed to client reactions to recent events involving Banco Master and structured notes.
+- NPS Decline: Net Promoter Score (NPS) dropped to 65 points, attributed to recent events involving Banco Master and structured notes, indicating potential client dissatisfaction.

 5. Notable Q&A Insights:

-Overall, XP demonstrated solid financial performance in 2025 with strategic investments aimed at future growth, while also navigating challenges in client sentiment and market dynamics.
+Overall, XP demonstrated solid financial performance in 2025, with strategic initiatives aimed at enhancing client service and expanding market share, despite facing some challenges and market pressures.